yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ### Task 1: Provision the firewall appliance

-1. Within the Azure portal, click **New** in the upper left corner of the portal.
+1. Within the Azure portal, select **New** in the portal.
 In the search dialog, type **barracuda cloudgen firewall for azure** and press the **Enter** key on your keyboard.

 2. A list of Marketplace offers is returned.
-Find the one called **barracuda cloudgen firewall for azure BYOL**, and click that option.
+Find the one called **barracuda cloudgen firewall for azure BYOL**, and choose that option.

     ![Firewall appliance creation and provision.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image94.jpeg "Barracuda CloudGen Firewall for Azure (BYOL)")

-3. Click **Create**.
+3. Select **Create**

-4. On the **Basics** blade, shown in the following screenshot, enter the following information:
+4. On the **Basics** blade in the following screenshot, enter the following information:

     a.
 Name: **Barracudafw**